squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 `name`{ #social-name }

+:   [:octicons-tag-24: 5.1.5][social.name support] · :octicons-milestone-24:
-:   :octicons-milestone-24: Default: _domain name from_ `link`_, if available_ –
+    Default: _domain name from_ `link`_, if available_ – This field is used as
-    This field is used as the link's `title` attribute and can be set to a discernable name to improve accessibility:
+    the link's `title` attribute and can be set to a  discernable name to improve accessibility:

     ``` yaml
     extra: